Best–worst scaling: History

+Relation to conjoint analysis

+Best–worst scaling (BWS) is closely related to conjoint analysis and discrete choice experiments (DCEs), sharing a common theoretical foundation in random utility theory.
+Like conjoint methods, BWS infers the relative importance of attributes or items by observing choices made by respondents under structured experimental designs rather than relying on direct ratings or rankings, which are susceptible to scale bias and context effects.

+However, BWS differs from traditional conjoint analysis in both task structure and cognitive demands.
+Instead of choosing a single preferred option from a set of multi-attribute profiles, respondents in a BWS task are asked to identify the most and least preferred (or most and least important) items within a single set.
+This dual choice yields more information per task and can improve statistical efficiency, particularly in contexts where full-profile conjoint tasks may be cognitively burdensome, such as health and social care research.

+Methodologically, BWS can be viewed as a special case of choice-based conjoint analysis in which respondents make paired extreme-value judgments, and the resulting data can be analyzed using multinomial logit, mixed logit, or related models commonly used in conjoint and discrete choice analysis.
+Because of these similarities, BWS is sometimes described as a simplified or more focused alternative to conjoint analysis, particularly well suited to preference elicitation when attributes are abstract, numerous, or difficult to combine into realistic profiles.

+In applied research, BWS has been adopted in settings where traditional conjoint analysis is impractical, including health, social care, policy, transport, and environmental economics, while still allowing preference estimates to be placed on a common quantitative scale comparable to conjoint-derived utilities.

 Purposes

-There are two different purposes of BWS – as a method of data collection, and/or as a theory of how people make choices when confronted with three or more items.
+There are two different purposes of BWS: as a method of data collection, and/or as a theory of how people make choices when confronted with three or more items.
 This distinction is crucial, given the continuing misuse of the term maxdiff to describe the method.
 As Marley and Louviere note, maxdiff is a long-established academic mathematical theory with very specific assumptions about how people make choices: it assumes that respondents evaluate all possible pairs of items within the displayed set and choose the pair that reflects the maximum difference in preference or importance.

 As a theory of process (theory of decision-making)

-Consider a set in which a respondent evaluates four items: A, B, C and D. If the respondent says that A is best and D is worst, these two responses inform us about five of six possible implied paired comparisons:
+Consider a set in which a respondent evaluates four items: A, B, C, and D. If the respondent says that A is best and D is worst, these two responses inform us about five of six possible implied paired comparisons: